fantomstarterio/crypto-prices-cache/README.md

 ## Usage

-You can use the crypto_prices.json file in your application to get the latest cryptocurrency prices without hitting the CoinGecko API directly.
+You can use the raw [crypto_prices.json](https://raw.githubusercontent.com/drikusroor/coin-gecko-prices-cache/main/crypto_prices.json) file in your application to get the latest cryptocurrency prices without hitting the CoinGecko API directly.
 This helps to avoid rate limiting issues.

 ## Customization